PDAL/PDAL/doc/stages/filters.dimensionality.rst

 the local geometry is more linear (1D), planar (2D) or volumetric (3D) while the one introduced in [Guinard2017]_ adds the idea of a structure being vertical.

-The filter introduces the following four descriptors that are computed from the covariance matrix of the `knn` neighbors:
+The filter introduces the following four descriptors that are computed from the covariance matrix of the ``knn`` neighbors:

-    linearity - higher for long thin strips planarity - higher for planar surfaces
+* linearity - higher for long thin strips
+* planarity - higher for planar surfaces
-    scattering - higher for complex 3d neighbourhoods verticality - higher for thin vertical strips
+* scattering - higher for complex 3d neighbourhoods
+* verticality - higher for vertical structures, highest for thin vertical strips

-It introduces four new dimensions that hold each one of these values: ``Linearity``  ``Planarity``  ``Scattering`` and  ``Verticality``
+It introduces four new dimensions that hold each one of these values: ``Linearity``  ``Planarity``  ``Scattering`` and  ``Verticality``.

 Example
 -------------------------------------------------------------------------------